 “So, if hiring a UX person is not the solution then what is it?”
-Stop seeing UX as a capability that can be embodied in a single person or team and inserted at will but instead start seeing UX as a way of thinking that needs to be engrained into an organisation.
-Begin with raising awareness through training courses that deliver a common language to the team and, importantly, make people realise that UX is more than just delivering ‘pretty pictures’.
-Once an organisation is aware, the next step is acceptance.
+Stop seeing UX as a capability that can be embodied in a single person or team and inserted at will but instead start seeing UX as a way of thinking that needs to be engrained into an organization.
+Begin by raising awareness through training courses that deliver a common language to the team and, importantly, make people realize that UX is more than just delivering ‘pretty pictures’.
+Once an organization is aware, the next step is acceptance.
 Training to equip the team with more specialist UX skills helps but also example successes from UX projects that demonstrate what UX can deliver.
-Only then, when an organisation is on board, can you start to consider full integration into an organisation’s processes for both development and delivery.
+Only then, when an organization is on board, can you start to consider full integration into an organization’s processes for both development and delivery.